AlexOrlek/ATCG/README.md

 genome2|contig1<br>
 genome3|contig1

-If comparing isolates in terms of their overall plasmid genetic content, FASTA headers could be formatted as follows:<br>
+ATCG could also be used to compare bacterial isolates in terms of their overall plasmid genetic content.
+In this case, FASTA headers could be formatted as follows:<br>
 isolate1|plasmid1 additional information provided after the first space<br>
 isolate1|plasmid2|additional information can also be provided in the identifier after isolate|plasmid|<br>
 isolate2|plasmid1<br>